How Solo Solicitors Can Turn Micro-Niches Into Practice Areas

 Often it begins when you notice a pattern in your matters, or you’re handling more of a particular kind of work and enjoying it more than the rest.

-That’s usually the start of a niche legal practice forming right inside your broader one.
+That’s usually the start of a niche legal practice for solo lawyers forming right inside your broader ones.

 Ten years ago, areas like cryptocurrency, blockchain and AI law were almost unheard of.